What does Sophia Institute for Teachers do?

 What kind of professional development programs do you offer?

-We offer one- and multi-day programs blending content, pedagogy, and Faith renewal to K-12 Catholic educators.
+We offer one- and multi-day programs blending content, pedagogy, and Faith renewal to K-12 Catholic teachers and parish catechists.
 Each program blends scholar presentations with interactive pedagogical sessions, giving you a chance to explore content with a respected university professor, as well as explore and simulate practical teaching strategies with ready-to-use classroom materials.
 Share best practices with your fellow teachers, enjoy catered breakfast and lunch, and both formal and informal discussions.
 To learn more about our programs, please visit our events page.

 What kinds of lessons are in the Curriculum Exchange?

-The Catholic Curriculum Exchange contains lessons in all subjects and grade levels, submitted by K-12 Catholic school teachers across America.
-You’ll find teacher-written and tested resources on everything from the Sacraments to American literature to mathematics to world history.
+The Catholic Curriculum Exchange contains lesson plans and lesson plan templates in all subjects and grade levels, submitted by K-12 Catholic teachers across America.
+You’ll find teacher-written and tested Catholic classroom resources on everything from the Sacraments to American literature to mathematics to world history.
 In these resources are a growing collection of handouts, graphic organizers, videos, short readings, and PowerPoint presentations.

 I'm interested in learning more about your lesson plan contest.
 Can you give me more details?